Sports equipment: Vehicles

 Vehicles (sometimes specialized) are used as equipment for some sports, including motor sport, cycling, aeronautics, sailing and hot air ballooning.
+Golf carts are used by recreational golfers to make their way through the course.
+A bullpen car is sometimes used by relief pitchers in baseball.

 Small vehicles with flatbeds are often used to carry injured athletes off the field, most commonly in American football.